+In this blog post, we are going to cover everything you need to know regarding ProMat 2019 Day 3.
 In an article yesterday discussing the ProMat 2019 show, Modern Materials Handling editor Michael Levans said “IoT is already all around us, and the applications inside operations are only gaining steam.
 It’s turning from a conceptual thing to an actual thing, as many IoT-connected sensor vendors are now turning their sights inside the four walls.
 It’s going to be a slow, but steady ramp up, and it’s already started with temperature sensors for cold storage, vibration sensors for motors and sensor data being relayed to the Cloud by solutions such as lift truck telematics or autonomous mobile robots.”

 In the recently released 2019 MHI Annual Industry Report, titled “Elevating Supply Chain Digital Consciousness” they highlight trends and technologies that are having a dramatic business impact on supply chains and the people who run them.

 Eight out of ten survey respondents believe digital supply chains will be the predominant model within just five years.
 The survey results also suggest that investment in supply chain innovation is at a critical inflection point, with a trend of declining investment from 2015 to 2018 being more than countered by a 95% increase in projected spending for 2019.

 - 57% of respondents are planning new technology investments totaling more than $1 million over the next two years (up 10% over last year’s survey)

 - 34% plan to spend more than $5 million